ImGokulKrishNan/DSA-Problems/README.md

 Another crucial algorithm is dynamic programming.
 Dynamic Programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for the same inputs, we can optimize it using Dynamic Programming.

-> The main concept of the [Dynamic Programming algorithm](https://www.geeksforgeeks.org/dynamic-programming/) is to use the previously calculated result to avoid repeated calculations of the same subtask which helps in reducing the time complexity.
+> The main concept of the [Dynamic Programming algorithm](https://www.geeksforgeeks.org/dynamic-programming/) is to use the previously calculated result to avoid repeated calculations of the same subtask which helps in reducing the time complexity .